Lecturer in Bioscience

 Hobart CBD Campuses

 Dr Carolyn King's teaching philosophy is strongly influenced by the challenges faced by students in accelerated degrees and the responsibility that she feels as a teacher in the field of health science.
 She believes in designing and delivering material that reflects the learning styles and educational backgrounds of the student cohort, with the aim of encouraging interest and fostering understanding.

-Dr King has been a lecturer and tutor at the UTAS School of Medicine for almost 6 years.
+Dr King has been a lecturer and tutor at Medicine within the Faculty of Health for almost 6 years.
 For the first 2 years she was a casual tutor for the MBBS degree, as well as lecturing into the 3rd-year Neuroscience program.
 She was then employed in her current position as a Bioscience (anatomy and physiology) lecturer for the inaugural UTAS accelerated Bachelor of Nursing degree.
-Since 2010, this unit has expanded to include paramedic students as part of the UTAS accelerated Bachelor of Paramedic Practice degree.
+Since 2010, this unit has expanded to include paramedic students as part of the University of Tasmania's accelerated Bachelor of Paramedic Practice degree.

 Research Projects and Roles

 - Campus Coordinator – CXA107 - Fundamentals of Bioscience